 Our Compensation Committee has adopted processes and procedures for determining executive and director compensation.
 Generally, our Compensation Committee evaluates and approves our compensation practices for the current year and determines compensation levels.
 The Compensation Committee annually evaluates the Chief Executive Officer's performance in light of relevant corporate goals and objectives, and approves, or recommends to the board of directors for approval, the Chief Executive Officer's compensation.
-For executives other than the Chief Executive Officer, our Compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation of our directors, including with respect to any equity-based plans.
+For executives other than the Chief Executive Officer, our Compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation of such executive officers.
+Additionally, our Compensation Committee annually reviews and approves, or recommends to the board of directors for approval, the compensation of such executive officers for approval, the compensation Committee annually reviews and procedures of our directors, including with respect to any equity-based plans.
 The enumerated processes and procedures of our Compensation Committee are included in our Compensation Committee's written charter, which is publicly available on our website at www.acurxpharma.com.

 The Compensation Committee's independent compensation consultant during fiscal year 2023 was Pearl Meyer & Partners, LLC ("Pearl Meyer").
 Pearl Meyer was engaged by, and reported directly to, the Compensation Committee, which has the sole authority to hire or fire Pearl Meyer and to approve fee arrangements for work performed.
 Pearl Meyer assisted the Compensation Committee in fulfilling its responsibilities under its charter, including advising on proposed compensation packages for executive officers, compensation program design and market practices generally.
-The Compensation Committee has authorized Pearl Meyer to interact with management on behalf of the Compensation Committee, as needed in connection with advising the Compensation Committee, and Pearl Meyer is included in discussions with management and, when applicable, the Compensation Committee is outside legal counsel on matters being brought to the Compensation Committee for consideration.
+The Compensation Committee has authorized Pearl Meyer to interact with management on behalf of the Compensation Committee, as needed in connection with advising the Compensation Committee, and Pearl Meyer is included in discussions with management and, when applicable, the Compensation Committee's outside legal counsel on matters being brought to the Compensation Committee for consideration.
 The Compensation Committee consulted with Pearl Meyer in connection with its evaluation of 2023 year-end compensation.